ujizin/Camposer/README.md

 ###  Other configurations

-If you want to use other configurations, you can see our `wiki`.
+If you want to use other configurations, you can see our [wiki](https://github.com/DevLucasYuji/Camposer/wiki).

 ## Setup